Easy Clam Chowder

 What To Serve With Homemade Clam Chowder

-A cup of New England Clam Chowder makes a wonderful first course for any seafood-based dinner.
-For a light lunch, you can serve a bowl of chowder with oyster crackers and extra bacon bits.
+A cup of New England Clam Chowder makes an excellent first course for any seafood-based dinner.
+For a light lunch, consider serving a bowl of chowder with oyster crackers and extra bacon bits.

 How To Store Leftovers